Ashlalala/aajonusnet/md/Books/Beneficial Home Baths.md

 _Note: any questions, comments etc. other than by Aajonus appear in italics._

-# Chapter One – Aw teacher, do we really
+# Chapter One – Aw teacher, do we really have to?

-# have to?

-A _ajonus broke some accepted raw foods 'practices' in his development of a very specific raw foods diet which he trademarked as the Primal Diet ™.
+Aajonus broke some accepted raw foods 'practices' in his development of a very specific raw foods diet which he trademarked as the Primal Diet ™.
 What he termed 'Lymphatic Baths' covers a procedure which – along with specific dietary recommendations – has the potential of fully restoring damaged lymphatic functioning.
 This chapter contains the really important